ibm-cloud-security/app-id-sample-java/README.md

 # IBM Cloud App ID
-Java Liberty Sample App for the IBM Cloud App ID service.
-You can either run the application locally or in IBM Cloud.
+Java Liberty Sample App Template for the IBM Cloud App ID service.
+The App ID Dashboard overwrites the Liberty/manifest.yml and Liberty/server.xml files with the user's information when they download a Java sample app.
+When downloaded, you can either run the application locally or in IBM Cloud.

 [![IBM Cloud powered][img-ibmcloud-powered]][url-ibmcloud]
 [![Java Badge][img-java-badge]][url-java-badge]